TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 ### Releases you should avoid

 This is a must-have for every Quality Profile you use.
-All these Custom Formats make sure you don't get Low Quality Releases.
+All these Custom Formats make sure you don't get low-quality Releases.

 {! include-markdown "../../includes/french-guide/radarr-french-unwanted-en.md" !}